 The MBR system, more efficient than FBBR or MBBR, can lead to high maintenance costs.
 This system has bacteria on a membrane, with a concentration five times higher than other methods.

-With tailored pores, the membrane filters and removes microorganisms from the water.
+With suitable pores, the membrane filters and removes germs from the water.

-To achieve these results, negative pressure is essential to circulate the wastewater.
-This process consumes a significant amount of energy, increasing costs.
+To achieve these results, negative pressure is essential to circulate wastewater.
+This process consumes a lot of energy, increasing costs.

 Additionally, the membrane must be regularly replaced and cleaned.
 All these operations require a qualified workforce.